adityashirodkar/E-Learning/README.md

 # E-Learning
-Learning Management System designed in PHP and MySQL
+It is a basic Learning Management System developed in PHP and MySQL.
+A student can submit assignments and activities online, posted by the professor.